reticulatedpines/magiclantern_simplified/CONTRIBUTING.md

 Give maintainers enough information so that they can understand the purpose and scope of the change and test correctness.

 Commits should hold a self-contained unit of work.
 This can cover a change in multiple files, but should not include multiple unrelated changes in one commit.
 If working on a large feature, avoid single large commits where possible; build up the feature you're working on in pieces.
-Each piece

 If you find a bug or mistake in your work, don't have one commit with the mistake and one undoing it: remove both commits before attempting PR.